-Appearance of these conditions may indicate a serious problem.
-When you recognize the signs of excessive moisture and condensation in the trailer, action should be taken to minimize their effects.
+Appearance of these conditions may indicate a serious condensation problem.
+When you recognize the signs of excessive moisture and condensation in the trailer action should be taken to minimize their effects.
+For tips on controlling condensation see the "Tips To Controlling Condensation" section.